ennolan/containerized-webapp/README.md

-# containerized-webapp
+# Containerized webapp
-Deploy a secure webapp to a container hosted on an EC2 instance.
+Deploying a secure webapp to a Docker container hosted on an EC2 instance.
 #
 Resources:
 #